 - internalising behaviour (PDF 130KB)

 - year 3 boy (PDF 159KB)

-A non-specific care plan HSP110 (DOC 166KB) may be completed by a health professional in consultation with parents or legal guardians for children and young people with FASD requiring support in education and care services.
+An emotional wellbeing care plan HSP400 (DOC 111KB) may be completed by a health professional in consultation with parents or legal guardians for children and young people with FASD requiring support in education and care services.

 Health support agreement

 A health support agreement HSP120 (DOC 243KB) and safety and risk management plan HSP121 (DOC 147KB) may be completed where a parent indicates their child requires additional support and assistance.
 There does not need to be a care plan completed by a health professional in place.
 The support agreement is completed by the parent and education or care service to document specific risk minimisation strategies, individualised management and treatment for the child in the context of the education or care service.

 The Health Support Agreement should clearly identify cultural, spiritual and language needs.

 Once the strengths and needs of a child on the FASD spectrum are determined, through formal and informal assessment, strategies can be developed to support their needs.
 Documenting the modifications, accommodations and support strategies is important for ensuring understanding and facilitating successful placements, transitions, emotional regulation and academic success

 Educational adjustments are designed to support children and young people on an individualised basis.
 Adjustments should be determined by the parents and education and care service and documented in the support agreement.